Smart Rules That Organize Your Time Automatically

 "When app is Figma AND title contains 'Redesign' → assign to UI Redesign"

-Combine multiple conditions with AND/OR for granular control.
+Combine multiple conditions with AND, OR, or NOR for granular control.

 Frequently Asked Questions